Elizabeth Chryst: Personal life

 Elizabeth Bolling Baldwin was born to Donald W. and Joan B. Baldwin in Washington DC.
 While living in the DC area and working in the Senate, Ms. Baldwin married Howard O. Greene Jr. and was known as Elizabeth B. Greene.
 She was the widow of Ron Hilton Letchworth until her marriage in 2015 to Raymond Richard Chryst.
-She currently divides her time between Washington D.C. and Central Florida.
+She currently divides her time between Washington D.C. and East Texas.

 Career

 Elizabeth Baldwin Chryst began her 26-year career in the U.S. Senate in 1975 as a Senate page.
 From 1976 to 1977 Chryst (née Baldwin) worked in the leadership office of Senate Republican Leader Hugh Scott (R-PA).
 Subsequently, she moved into the Senate Republican Cloakroom and became the first female Cloakroom assistant.
 In 1980 Chryst moved to a newly created office as Director of the Senate Legislative Scheduling office where Chryst held responsibilities including scheduling officers to preside over daily Senate proceedings as well as scheduling legislation and Executive nominations for then Senate Majority Leader, Howard Baker (R-TN).